qooxdoo/qooxdoo/docs/development/compiler/internals/Dependencies.md

 `"html.stylesheet.createstylesheet"` environment check which is implemented by `qx.bom.client.Stylesheet`.
-So technically, `qx.ui.form.AbstractField` has a load time dependency on `qx.bom.client.Stylesheet` but this can only be identified by tracking the dependencies on a per function basis, recursively scanning code and statically determining what the runtime dependencies _would_ be.
+So technically, `qx.ui.form.AbstractField` has a load time dependency on `qx.bom.client.Stylesheet` but this can only be identified by tracking the dependencies on a per-function basis, recursively scanning code and statically determining what the runtime dependencies _would_ be.